 All current and former students of the university have the right to access their educational records as provided by law.
-Notification of Rights under FERPA for Postsecondary Institutions the Family Educational Rights and Privacy ACT (FERPA) afford eligible students certain rights with respect to their education records.
-(An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
+The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
+An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.
 These rights include: